Key Takeaways

 Checkout testing consistently shows that participants are more likely to complete their orders when they feel they’re getting a “good deal”.

-However, many sites complicate access to discounts by using distracting pop-ups or promo codes that are difficult to copy, adding friction to the process.
+However, many sites complicate access to discounts by using distracting pop-ups or promo codes that can be difficult to copy, adding friction to the process.

 Obstacles during checkout can lead to abandoned purchases and post-purchase frustration when users realize they have missed out on savings.